 Enlist support from friends and family

-Eduction and life in general are easier to handle when your family and friends support your goals.
-Be sure to let them know how important your dream of an education is and do your best to support them in return.
+Education and life are generally easier to handle when your family and friends support your goals.
+Be sure to tell them how important your dream of an education is and do your best to support them in return.

-Remember, each situation, degree plan, unit work load, and other factors are different, so you may need to exercise more flexibility and patience if you want to attend classes while on active duty.
-I feel very fortunate to have been able to complete my Bachelor’s Degree while on active duty because it gave me options when it came time to make the decision to reenlist or separate from the military.
+Remember, each situation, degree plan, unit workload, and other factors are different, so you may need to exercise more flexibility and patience if you want to attend classes while on active duty.
+I feel very fortunate to have completed my Bachelor’s Degree while on active duty because it gave me options when it came time to reenlist or separate from the military.
 Ultimately, I chose to separate from the military because I was ready for a new challenge in life.
-But I am forever grateful for the opportunity I had to achieve my degree and make that decision.
+But I am forever grateful for the opportunity to achieve my degree and make that decision.

 Do you have any tips for taking classes while on active duty?

 These responses are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser’s responsibility to ensure all posts and/or questions are answered.

 How long would it take to get a bachelor’s degree while active duty?
 I’ve gotten a wide range of answers from 2-4 years all the way to 10+ years.
 I have a plan of my future and I have it set at 6 years to get my degree.
 I just want to know whether I can push that number down.